mmu-webdesign/awdd2-2022-group4/1_user_and_competitor_research/proposal.md

  ### Goals

-* After Interviewing particpents, these are the common questions/goals we hope the answer.
+* After interviewing particpents, these are the common questions/goals we hope the answer.
 * Where can I find discounts for Manchester Fashion clothing stores?
 * Where are the popular shops in Manchester?
-* What Fahion Brands are popular in Manchester for a Student?
+* What Fashion Brands are popular in Manchester for a Student?
 * What is the latest Fashion news in Manchester?
 * How can I dress like a trendy Manchester Metroploitain Uni student?
 * How can I support local Manchester Businesses?